elzr/tame-reader/README.md

 ---

 ## About the paper
-The paper was published 24 March 2022.
-It is *dense*: it has 11 (very composite) figures, some 148 paragraphs across 33 double-columned PDF pages, and lists 389 references.
+The TAME paper was published 24 March 2022 in *Frontiers*.
+It is ***dense***: it has 11 (very composite) figures, some 148 paragraphs across 33 double-columned PDF pages, and lists 389 references.

 The paper was released under a [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
 So is this reader.